webshuriken/markdown-to-html-parser/plan.md

 5. filter text for boldness or links
 - create function 'text_filter' takes in a single parameter 'text' ✅
+- create variable 'html_text' to store the final filtered text ✅
 - first check for bold text
 - Boldness:
   - create function 'get_boldness' that takes a string 'text' ✅